 Always remember: "Miracles can happen."
 Vaidya Krishna Raju

-"Walking barefoot during the sunset is very good ~ because of the shoes and living upstairs and all, we are insulated.
+"Walking barefoot in the late afternoon is very good ~ because of the shoes and living upstairs and all, we are insulated.
 We are not getting the proper "earthing" (not grounded) which is making static electricity build up in our body.
 To get rid of that, proper earthing is required."

 Vaidya Krishna Raju